 My wife and I had a 27% down payment, and although the mortgage amount looks small now, it was scary for us back then.
 We spent a little more on the house than we planned to (as many first-time home buyers do).
 The monthly mortgage payment seemed large, but we were confident that we could handle it.

-Over the first two and a half years, our total mortgage payments, property taxes, and heating payments were 40% of our income.
+Over those first two and a half years, the total of our mortgage payments, extra payments, property taxes, and heating payments were almost exactly 40% of our income.
 This was the best we were able to do during a period with favourable conditions: we weren’t long out of school and were used to living frugally, and we didn’t have any children yet.

 To have started out with payments adding up to 40% of income would have been madness.
 The slightest hiccup would have sent us off the rails.
 As it turned out, we couldn’t sustain the pace we had set once we had our first child.
 After that we reduced our mortgage payments to less than half of what we had been paying.